Druk Stars FC

-Druk Stars FC, sometimes referred to as Druk Star FC, was a Bhutanese football club from Thimphu.
+Druk Stars Football Club, sometimes referred to as Druk Star, was a Bhutanese football club from Thimphu.
 The team have won the national championship twice and competed in the A-Division from 2002, when they won their first title, through to 2010, having won a second title in 2009.
 They were absent from the A-Division in 2011, but played and won the 2012 B-Division.
 Returning to the top flight, they qualified for the National League for the first time in 2014.
 In addition to their two A-Division and one B-Division title, they have also represented Bhutan in the AFC President's Cup in 2010.

 After the 2020 season, the club was dissolved following the decision of the Bhutan Football Federation to impose a lifetime ban on the club owner for match fixing during the 2020 season.

 History

 1997–2000

 Druk Star was formed by Thinley Dorji, a teacher at Changangkha Junior High School, as a medium to give the students at the school something to do.
 The beginnings of the club were difficult as they had no funds and lacked even a formal coach.
 However, sponsorship from local companies Pe Khang Enterprises and Lhazeen Printers provided the club with sufficient money to begin progress.
 In 1999, the club reached the finals of the B-Division and earned promotion to the 2000 A-Division for the first time.
 Unfortunately, details do not exist to show how they performed during this season, however, they clearly did enough to remain in the top flight as they were present the following season.
 In addition to players from the local school, the club strengthened their squad by attracting players from Sherubtse College.